-We expect that cost of revenues as a percentage of revenues in fiscal 2007 will be consistent with or slightly higher than that incurred during fiscal 2006.
+Over the next several quarters, we expect that cost of revenues as a percentage of revenues will be consistent with, or slightly lower than, those incurred during the quarter ended December 31, 2007.

 Research and Development

 Research and development expenses include the personnel and related overhead costs incurred in development of new products and services, including primarily the research of mathematical and statistical models and the development of new versions of Strategy Machine Solutions and Analytic Software Tools.